MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 >4.
 Repeat Steps [1] – [3] for all profiles from the Configuration step.

 **Expected Result**
-Titles must check the Xbox Live service for a user’s permissions regarding privacy and online safety-related actions before completing certain actions in the title when communicating over Xbox Live.
+Titles must check the Xbox Live service for a user's permissions regarding privacy and online safety-related actions before completing certain actions in the title when communicating over Xbox Live.

 **Pass Examples**
 >1.
 The title prevents the user from communicating over Xbox Live when that specific method of communication is configured to be blocked.